 WHS data and documentation management

-- All WHS data and documentation will be captured and stored in the University’s relevant enterprise management systems in accordance with WHSMS Handbook Chapter requirements.
+- All WHS data and documentation is captured and stored in the University’s relevant enterprise management systems in accordance with WHSMS Handbook Chapter requirements.

 Training and competency requirements

 - There are no training requirements for the creation or for requesting of changes to WHS documentation.
-However, subject matter experts will be involved in the review of WHS documentation.
+However, subject matter experts are involved in the review of WHS documentation.

 |Printable version (PDF)|